 Children with swallowing and voice disorders have a unique outpatient service at Children’s Health dedicated to treating their conditions.

-The Pediatric Voice Disorders Clinic benefits children with underlying medical conditions such as vocal nodules, velopharyngeal insufficiency, cleft palate or laryngeal injury/stenosis, as well as those whose voices may have been damaged through persistent improper voice use.
+The Pediatric Voice Clinic benefits children with underlying medical conditions such as vocal nodules, velopharyngeal insufficiency, cleft palate or laryngeal injury/stenosis, as well as those whose voices may have been damaged through persistent improper voice use.